 Instructions to Authors

-Bulletin of Botanical Research (BBR) is a multidisciplinary academic journal and is established in 1959, sponsored by Northeast Forestry University and published by Science Press in China, changed to bimonthly from 2006, aiming at reporting the high creativity, significant achievements and scientific development related to any aspect of new taxonomical group, molecular biology, genetic engineering, plant cytology, phytochemistry, plant genetics, plant physiology, and community ecology.
+Bulletin of Botanical Research (BBR) is a multidisciplinary academic journal, founded in 1959, sponsored by Northeast Forestry University in China.
+It was changed from quarterly to bimonthly in 2006, with 160 pages in A4 format.
+BBR aims to report the high creativity, significant achievements and scientific development related to any aspect of new taxonomical group, molecular biology, genetic engineering, plant cytology, phytochemistry, plant genetics, plant physiology, and community ecology.
 BBR has become an important academic journal in botany, with international effect in a certain sense.

 3. A manuscript must place the brief introduction of the first author (including birthday, sex, professional title, academic degree, and research direction) and expenditure source (project name and grant number) on the underside of the first page.